14 Day Antarctic Peninsula and Crossing The Circle with Quark Expeditions on Valentine’s Day

 No single supplements* | Photo journal | Classic refurbished ship & cabins

-Exclusive: Preferential rates + $150 onboard credit
+Exclusive to our guests: Preferential rates + $150 onboard credit

 Day 1 – Arrival in Ushuaia

 Day 2 – Embarkation

 Day 5 to 7 – Shore excursions Antarctic Peninsula and South Shetland Islands

 Day 8 & 9 – Crossing the Antarctic Circle

 Day 10 & 11 – Along the Antarctic Peninsula

 ?
 Midnight Sun

 ❄️ Large icebergs, glaciers & untouched sea ice

 ?
 Penguins feeding their chicks